 - Microsoft Forms

 - Survey Monkey

 While not perfect, auto transcription and translation can speed up analysis processes for qualitative data (text, audio or video).

 Be sure to review the ethics of uploading material online and if using YouTube or Stream, ensure that videos are not openly accessible.
 These tools require a computer with internet access.

 Video or audio auto transcription or auto caption generation

-There are many useful analysis tools for qualitative data using both free and paid services.
+There are many useful free and paid analysis tools for qualitative data.
 As always, consider the ethics of sharing data and who will have access to materials.
 All these tools require a computer with internet access.

 - Google Doc Template